 At the biennial Only Watch charity auction in November, a Patek Philippe Reference 5016A-010 sold for more than $7 million, setting a record price for a wristwatch at the auction.
 The watch combines a tourbillion, minute repeater, and perpetual calendar with a retrograde date hand that flies back to one after the last day of the month.
 The special version produced for Only Watch is the one and only 5016A to be produced in steel.

-Although in colored gemstones, 2015 will be remembered as the year of the ruby, it also saw some spectacular sapphire sales.
-The most memorable is a 27.68-carat cornflower-blue Kashmir sapphire that set a world auction record for the price per carat for a Kashmir sapphire at Sotheby’s Hong Kong.
+The most memorable sapphire sale is a 27.68-carat cornflower-blue Kashmir sapphire that set a world auction record for the price per carat for a Kashmir sapphire at Sotheby’s Hong Kong.
 The emerald-cut sapphire sold for $6.7 million or $242,145 per carat.
 Christie’s sold a 21.71-carat Kashmir sapphire for $4.2 million and Bonhams sold a 7.84 carat Kashmir sapphire ring by Tiffany & Co for $1.35 million, or $172,000 per carat, setting a world-record for a Kashmir sapphire under 10 carats.
 With prices for ruby in the stratosphere perhaps 2016 will be the year of the sapphire?